 Call from the parking lot.
 Pharmacist will come to the car to administer the test.

-With the exception of overnight guests, our guest policy has now reverted back to the policy outlined in the Residence Hall Guide.
-Overnight guests are not permitted at this time.
+Our guest policy has now reverted back to the policy outlined on Page 22 of the Residence Hall Guide.

 Guest Policy Overview